A full-text transcript is available.

+More than 60% of cancers in the United States occur in people age 65 and older.
+Often older adults and their families have different needs than younger adults and children.
 However, when it comes to older adults with cancer, age is truly just a number.
-Each older adult will have a different level of health and independence and a different expectation of treatment.
-As a result, a person’s age should not be the only factor considered when determining treatment options for cancer.
-This booklet can help older adults and their loved ones communicate with health care providers and each other so that the best possible course of care can be followed.
+Each person has a different level of health and independence and a different expectation of treatment.
+As a result, a person’s age should not be the only factor considered when determining options for cancer care.

 Find additional resources for older adults with cancer and their caregivers.